Ulyanovsk State Technical University: Students and staff

 The university offers pre-university training for foreign students.

-About 300 people from all over the world regularly attend the program, many of whom then become students at the university.

-More than 700 foreign students from 35 countries, including Vietnam, China, Iraq, Yemen, Japan, Palestine, Egypt, Guinea-Bissau, Côte d'Ivoire, Bangladesh, etc. are studying at UlSTU.

 International relations

-The number of foreign students entering the high school, undergoing training or attending courses increases annually.

 UlSTU extends international relations by cooperating with universities and research centers from Germany, the US, Austria, China, Japan, Poland, Bulgaria, and Italy.
 Friendship and joint scientific and research activities with Hochschule Darmstadt for over 10 years is the pride of the Polytech.
 Today 18,000 students (including international) study at UlSTU.

 The university develops international activities and cooperates with educational and scientific centers in Germany, China, the Czech Republic, the US, Austria, Japan, Poland, Bulgaria, etc.

-The university holds international conferences and regularly invites foreign and Russian specialists to give lectures and exchange experience.